geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-17/meeting-transcript.md

 but lots of lines can be okay if they're not.
 Like lots of changes all around the code base is impossible to review.
 Let me see what the PR is now.
-Oh yeah, it's very few changes to the actual code base, but those Llama changes should be a separate PR.
+Oh yeah, it's very few changes to the actual code base, but those LLaMA changes should be a separate PR.
-Yeah, like all the changes to llama3 export model and llama should be a separate thing.
+Yeah, like all the changes to llama3 export model and LLaMA should be a separate thing.
 And then like all of your JavaScript stuff can, I will review it, but the stuff that I'll review most carefully is stuff that changes existing code.
 Cool.